Chiether/ludicrousby/README.md

 ### for example at your pick and paste code.
     # this code under the MIT License.
     # we can substitute for terms. see: https://github.com/Chiether/ludicrousby

+YES!
+I dont like nagging. unnecessary license written when you pick and copy a little of simple code.